-All UGL project personnel that operate a vehicle (other than four-wheel drive vehicles) on the project will be required to carry snow chains and will be trained and deemed competent in the fitting of and driving with snow chains.
+All UGL project personnel that operate a 2WD vehicle on the project will be required to carry snow chains and will be trained and deemed competent in the fitting of and driving with snow chains.

 5.4 ROAD UPGRADES

 External road and intersection upgrades required for the Snowy 2.0 project, are detailed in Section 5.1 of the Transport Management Plan.
 Where required, all road and intersection upgrades will be designed and constructed to comply with Ausroad and TfNSW specifications relevant to snow and ice management.